RJurjevic/Vafra/README.md

 CPU architectures, while the NNUE evaluation benefits from the vector intrinsics available on most CPUs (sse2, avx2, neon, or similar).

-This repository hosts a variant of Stockfish known as Vafra Stockfish, which is a NNUE Stockfish-based clone.
-The project is under the maintenance of Robert Jurjevic, a seasoned developer with a history of maintaining Vafra Cfish and Vafra Crafty chess engine clones.
+This repository hosts Vafra Stockfish, a specialized variant of Stockfish featuring NNUE (Neural Network Easy Update) technology.
+While the current iteration of Stockfish boasts a more sophisticated NNUE architecture with superior training, Vafra Stockfish stands out for its unique training approach, utilizing exclusively Leela data.
+Spearheaded by Robert Jurjevic, an experienced developer renowned for his adept maintenance of chess engine clones, this project continues the legacy of Stockfish while incorporating innovative approaches to training and refinement.
+Join us in exploring the unique capabilities and potential of Vafra Stockfish in the realm of computer chess.

 ## Files